Alcatraz Island: Alcatraz under the National Park Service

 In 1972, the National Park Service purchased Alcatraz along with Fort Mason from the U.S. Army to establish the Golden Gate National Recreation Area.
 Under "An Act to Establish the Golden Gate National Recreation Area" President Richard Nixon allocated $120 million for land acquisition and development of the area.
-It has since been under the direction of the Golden Gate National Recreation Area and now operates as a tourist site and museum dedicated to its time as a federal penitentiary.
-Operating costs still remain one of its biggest challenges today.
+It operates as a tourist site and museum dedicated to its time as a federal penitentiary.
+Operating costs still remain one of its biggest challenges.

 On May 4, 2025, President Donald Trump proposed reopening the island's prison.
-Later that night, Trump told reporters that his Alcatraz plan was "just an idea I've had" to counter the "radicalized judges [that] want to have trials for every single—think of it—every single person that's in our country illegally," a reference to his invocation of the Alien Enemies Act to conduct mass deportations of Venezuelan and Salvadoran migrants, which had been blocked by multiple judges.
+Later that night, Trump told reporters that his Alcatraz plan was "just an idea I've had" to counter the "radicalized judges [that] want to have trials for every single—think of it—every single person that's in our country illegally," a reference to his invocation of the Alien Enemies Act to conduct mass deportations of Venezuelan and Salvadoran illegal immigrants, which had been blocked by multiple judges.
+The White House budget in 2026 requested $152 million to reopen the prison as a secure facility.